opalasca/inflammatome_package_sandbox/README.md

 - a table with results from differential expression/abundance analysis (e.g. limma, DESeq2, limma-voom, edgeR, etc)
 - a table with normalized gene/protein expression values (e.g. log2 normalized counts, rlog, vst, cpm, etc)

-Gene/protein identifiers accepted: Ensembl, Entrez, HGNC (gene symbol), UniProt, RefSeq.
+Gene/protein identifiers accepted: Ensembl, Entrez, gene symbol (HGNC), UniProt, RefSeq.
 The ids must be unique.
 Warning: if the data is transcript-level (e.g. RefSeq), with many transcript isoforms per gene, the data should be summarized to gene-level before using inflammatomeR.